-Non-Recourse Factoring or Factoring Without Recourse is an agreement within a factoring contract where the factor’s client does not have to pay back the factoring company if an invoice is not specifically paid due to bankruptcy of the client’s customer (the Account Debtor) under an invoice with credit protection in place.
+Non-Recourse Factoring or Factoring Without Recourse is an agreement within a factoring contract where the factor’s client does not have to pay back the factoring company if an invoice is not specifically paid due to the bankruptcy of the client’s customer (the Account Debtor) under an invoice with credit protection in place.
 BusinessCash offers credit protection as part of our non-recourse program.

 What are the Benefits of Non-Recourse Invoice Factoring?

 - Credit protection against bankruptcy through Paragon’s Non Recourse Factoring

 - Cash is advanced in as little as 24 hours

 - Up to 92% advanced rate